laget-se/narp/README.md

 #### Authorizing to Transifex

-First, provide the Transifex username via the `vendor.credentials.username` config (see config section below).
+First, provide the Transifex username via the `vendor.credentials.username` config (see the config shape section).
 Then, there are three ways you can provide a password:

 a.
 Via the `---password` argument
 b.
 Via the `NARP_VENDOR_PASSWORD` environment variable